Thillenaar/EPA1361Model-based/final assignment/README.md

 Main files to inspect in order to understand model are [dike_model_function.py](dike_model_function.py), [problem_formulation.py](problem_formulation.py) and [dike_model_simulation.py](dike_model_simulation.py).

+The files starting with 'funs_(...)' represent technical representations of aspects the system.

+The [our_problem_formulation.py](our_problem_formulation.py) file is created and used to scope and frame the problem in stead of the already provided options in [problem_formulation.py](problem_formulation.py).

+The outcome files of the model are represented by the python file names starting with: multi_MORDM_(...)'.
+In these files, multi MORDM is used to find interesting policies to recommend to Dike Ring 1 and 2.

 ## Uncertainties
 The model includes the following uncertainties:
 1. Breach max (Bmax): real number in range [30, 350], in meters